Modern bikes with Internal Combustion Engines (ICE) all need a battery to crank the motorcycle on and supply current for the bike’s electrical system.

 In fact, without a battery to power the electrical systems of your motorcycle, such as the headlight and indicators, it isn’t considered street legal.

-Most modern motorcycles with internal combustion engines are powered by a 12-volt battery.
-Motorcycles back in the day were powered by 6-volt batteries, but that time is long gone.
+Modern-day motorcycles have 12-volt batteries.
+Older Motorcycles were powered by 6-volt batteries, but that time is long gone.

 What are the different types of batteries?